Explaining Graph Neural Networks for Node Similarity on Graphs

-\paragraph{Knowledge graph embeddings and entity similarity} Knowledge graph embeddings are representations of entities and relation types, which are commonly trained for the \emph{link prediction} task~\cite{nickel2016review,wang2017kgsurvey}: Given a query entity and a relation, the embeddings are used to predict a target entity that is likely to form a valid triple with the query entity and relation.
-KG embeddings have been applied in similarity computations via functions like cosine similarity or the dot product~\cite{liu2019explore,yamada2020wikipedia2vec,gerritse2020graph,daza2021blp,DBLP:journals/isci/KhanMUP22}, which are not designed to be explainable.
+\paragraph{Knowledge graph embeddings and entity similarity.} Knowledge graph embeddings are representations of entities and relation types, which are commonly trained for the \emph{link prediction} task~\citep{nickel2016review,wang2017kgsurvey}: Given a query entity and a relation, the embeddings are used to predict a target entity that is likely to form a valid triple with the query entity and relation.
+KG embeddings have been applied in similarity computations via functions like cosine similarity or the dot product~\citep{liu2019explore,yamada2020wikipedia2vec,gerritse2020graph,daza2021blp,DBLP:journals/isci/KhanMUP22}, which are not designed to be explainable.

 Prior work has explored the problem of explainability for KG embeddings.
-Some methods have proposed learning embeddings with a predefined structure, such as a set of interpretable concepts~\cite{chandrahas-etal-2020-inducing,xie2017interpretable,zhang2021knowledge}, or via sparsity constraints~\cite{10.1007/s00521-022-07796-z}.
+Some methods have proposed learning embeddings with a predefined structure, such as a set of interpretable concepts~\citep{chandrahas-etal-2020-inducing,xie2017interpretable,zhang2021knowledge}, or via sparsity constraints~\citep{10.1007/s00521-022-07796-z}.
 The result is an embedding space, where it is possible to identify distinct semantic regions, e.g., ``professions'' or ``cities''.
 This differs from the problem of grounding similarities computed between pairs of entities on known attributes of the entities, which is the focus of our work.

-Other works focus on providing explanations given an existing set of KG embeddings trained for link prediction, with explanations in the form of a subset of supporting triples~\cite{DBLP:conf/ijcai/ZhangZGMSL019,DBLP:conf/naacl/PezeshkpourT019,betz2022adversarial,rossi2022explaining}, paths~\cite{gusmao2018interpreting}, and Horn rules~\cite{DBLP:conf/semweb/Gad-ElrabSTAW20}.
-While there is empirical evidence for KG embeddings being able to capture notions of similarity~\cite{DBLP:conf/semweb/Gad-ElrabSTAW20}, some works have suggested that the link prediction objective is sub-optimal for this task~\cite{DBLP:conf/semweb/RistoskiP16,DBLP:conf/semweb/CochezRPP17,DBLP:journals/semweb/RistoskiRNLP19}.
-This motivates our use of GNNs that operate directly on node features and subgraphs that can serve as explanations for predicted similarity scores.
+In several other works, given an existing set of KG embeddings trained for link prediction, explanations have taken the form of a subset of supporting triples~\citep{DBLP:conf/ijcai/ZhangZGMSL019,DBLP:conf/naacl/PezeshkpourT019,betz2022adversarial,rossi2022explaining}, paths~\citep{gusmao2018interpreting}, or Horn rules~\citep{DBLP:conf/semweb/Gad-ElrabSTAW20}.
+While there is empirical evidence for KG embeddings being able to capture notions of similarity~\citep{DBLP:conf/semweb/Gad-ElrabSTAW20}, some works have suggested that the link prediction objective is sub-optimal for this task~\citep{DBLP:conf/semweb/RistoskiP16,DBLP:conf/semweb/CochezRPP17,DBLP:journals/semweb/RistoskiRNLP19}.
+This motivates our use of GNNs that operate directly on node features and subgraphs, which can serve as explanations for predicted similarity scores.